ziearina/ziearina/README.md

 </h2>

-I love developing websites, -I especially love coding the front-end🎨-!
+I love developing web applications, -I especially love coding the front-end🎨-!
 Even though my passion leaned towards software engineering, I would love to explore more techs.
 Robotics would be one of it(we'll see).

 ## 👩🏻‍💻 I'm currently working on